 Remove food and residue from all recyclable items.
 Place all recyclables loose into your single-stream recycling (yellow-top) cart.
-Do not bag recyclables as you do trash.
+Do not bag recyclables.
 Place rollout carts within three feet of the curb, and at least four feet from mailboxes, utility poles, or other obstacles.

 How should I prepare my trash for collection?